 Excursions and hikes into the communities and nature of St. Vincent and the Grenadines.

-2800 USD for the 6 months program and 5400 USD for the 18 months program.
-Room and board is included.
+3200 USD for the 6 months program and 4200 USD for the 10 months program.
+The enrollment fee of 500 USD is part of these fees.
+Room, board and any costs concerning the program are included.

 There is no doubt that Climate Change will hit poor countries the hardest.